robertdbrowniii/Utility_Functions/README.md

 # Utility Functions
-Calculates utility, certainty equivalent, and other risk values for prospects given a stated risk attitude.
+Calculates utility, certainty equivalent, and other risk values for prospects given an entity's stated risk attitude.

 A utility function takes the form